-Now, the first part of the rule is unambiguously clear— a public place is considered unsuitable, but the second part (otherwise unsuitable) can be explained quite differently.
+Now, the first part of the rule is unambiguously clear — a public place is considered “unsuitable,” but the second part “otherwise unsuitable” can, of course, be interpreted quite differently.

 It’s a remarkable phenomenon as Thai Massages traditionally used to be given basically in temples, private cabinets, or at home only.
 But the Thai Massage practice in Thailand developed quite a bit in past years.
 It changed immensely in volume, appearance, reputation and quality, for both the better and for the worse.

 So, is this development a bad thing?

 I suppose it depends on the goal of the massage session.
 If it’s practiced with the traditional idea (a meditative healing practice), you would naturally prefer a somewhat more isolated and quiet, say peaceful environment.
 If it’s more like a quick relaxing Thai Foot Massage or focused shoulder and neck treatment, well, if you can handle the noise and hustle around you, why not?
 Be my guest!

 But then, if not the public place, how should the ambiance look like?
-What you’d usually see in the West is a salon or spa with small, relatively dark, a bit gloomy, quiet, pleasantly heated and Orientally decorated rooms or curtain-separated sections, small mattresses, a bunch of towels and soft pillows in a myriad of colors, burning incense, soft, spiritual, oriental background music and of course (generally female) personnel wearing the proper Thai clothing welcoming you with the most beautiful smiles.
+What you’d usually see in the West is a salon or spa with small, relatively dark, a bit gloomy, quiet, pleasantly heated and Asian-style decorated rooms or curtain-separated sections, small mattresses, a bunch of towels and soft pillows in a myriad of colors, burning incense, soft, spiritual, oriental background music and of course (generally female) personnel wearing the proper Thai clothing welcoming you with the most beautiful smiles.